raccoons-team/ctf/2016-03-28-pwn2win/death_sequence_100/README.md

 Unfortunately resulting numbers can still be very large, but all we want are last 9 digist, so we can calculate everything modulo.

-Finally, the code - it is made of two pieces, one for connecting with server and another one for calculating sequences (this approach was useful because during the contest we've tried several implementations of sequence part).
+Finally, the code - it is made of two pieces, one for communicating with server and another one for calculating sequences (this approach was useful because during the contest we've tried several implementations of sequence part).
 Both are in python 2.7:
 ```python
 #server part
 import socket